A More Just Future cover art

 By confirming your purchase, you agree to Audible's Conditions Of Use and Privacy Notice and authorise Audible to charge your designated credit card or another available credit card on file.

-The racial fault lines of our country have been revealed in stark detail as our national news cycle is flooded with stories about the past.
-If you are just now learning about the massacre in Tulsa, the killing of Native American children in compulsory “residential schools” designed to destroy their culture, and the incarceration of Japanese Americans, you are not alone.
+As we grapple with news stories about our country’s racial fault lines, our challenge is not just to learn about the past, but also to cope with the “belief grief” that unlearning requires.
+If you are on the emotional journey of reckoning with the past, such as the massacre of Black Americans in Tulsa, the killing of Native American children in compulsory “residential schools” designed to destroy their culture, and the incarceration of Japanese Americans, you are not alone.
 The seeds of today’s inequalities were sown in past events like these.
 The time to unlearn the whitewashed history we believed was true is now.

 ©2022 Dolly Chugh.
 All rights reserved.
 (P)2022 Simon & Schuster, Inc. All rights reserved.